JrVerbiest/jrverbiest.github.io/README.md

   Internship @ Hevrox EMC/Safety Services, Beringen, Belgium (today, Hevrox EMC/Safety Services is integrated into the EMI solution).

   Thesis: Validation of a fully anechoic room according to the prEN 50147-3 with HP-VEE.
-Content: implementing an automatic measurement tool using HP-VEE and validating the fully anechoic chamber.
+Content: Implementing an automatic measurement tool using HP-VEE and validating the fully anechoic chamber.

 <br>